bbauska/W3Cx-5of5/README.md

   alt="JSON: working with remote data using XhR2 API." />
 </p>

-And we would like to use these data in our code, manipulating them as a JavaScript object.
+<p>And we would like to use these data in our code, manipulating them as a
+JavaScript object.</p>

-This course does not cover Ajax and what we call &quot;asynchronous JavaScript&quot;.
-However, we can show you two simple examples that use the Xhr2 API for Ajax requests and the new fetch API that is simplest to use.
+<p>This course does not cover Ajax and what we call &quot;asynchronous
+JavaScript&quot;.
+However, we can show you two simple examples that use the Xhr2 API for Ajax requests and the new fetch API that is simplest to use.</p>

 <h4>Downloading JSON data using the XhR2 API</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->